 Gratitude today makes for a better tomorrow.
 Once we become practiced in reframing situations through gratitude, we get out of the scarcity mindset and can be more present.

 Research shows that if we're grateful, we can't resent someone for having something that we don't, meaning we're taking control of negative feelings like envy, regret, and resentment.
 Resentment is tied closely to the general dissatisfaction with life.

 How do I practice gratitude?

-We can practice gratitude as prayer, meditation, or journaling.
+We can practice gratitude as prayer, meditation, journaling, and more.
 Here are some ways to get started practicing gratitude:

 - Write a thank-you note

 - Keep a gratitude journal